instruqt/docs/source/index.html.md

 ## Create challenges

 If you have followed the previous step and have your track information and environment configuration set up, you can start creating challenges.
+First of all, make sure you are in the newly created directory, in this example `my-first-track`.

 ```bash
 $ instruqt challenge create --title "First challenge"